arunqa/factory/README.md

 ### Framework

+- Allow certain Deno modules to flag themselves for automatic SSR through serverless services.
+We can use something like `module.ssrs.rf.ts` to indicate that a route like `/module` gets created and that route proxies everything to that "SSR service" (`ssrs`).
+[Overlord](https://github.com/KhaledSakr/overlord) is a good example of that capability.
 - Integrate [command palette for the web](https://github.com/benwinding/command-pal) for easier navigation of directives, searching, etc.
 - Incorporate [Pandoc Markdown CSS Theme](https://jez.io/pandoc-markdown-css-theme/) as default Markdown CSS.
 - Use Oscar's